Lycaena gorgon

 Lycaena gorgon, known generally as the gorgon copper or stream water-crowfoot, is a species of copper in the butterfly family Lycaenidae.
-It is found in North America.
+It is found in North America, mainly in California.

 The MONA or Hodges number for Lycaena gorgon is 4255.

+Description

+Undersides of wings for both sexes is whitish with black spots, with reddish-orange spots on hindwings close to the margin.
+The uppersides of males' wings are brown with purple sheen, while the upperside of female's wings are brown with yellow markings and black spots.

+Habitat and biology

+This butterfly is found in foothills, including chaparral, woodland, and canyons.
+Its host plant is Eriogonum nudum, and adults feed on flowers of that plant in addition to a variety of others, including milkweed and Eriophyllum lanatum.
+There is a single annual brood lasting between March and July.

 Subspecies

 These four subspecies belong to the species Lycaena gorgon: